uber/cadence/docs/08_cli.md

 Canceling a running workflow execution will record a WorkflowExecutionCancelRequested event in the history, and a new decision task will be scheduled.
 The workflow has a chance to do some clean up work after cancellation.

 #### Signal, cancel, terminate workflows as a batch job
 Batch job is based on List Workflow Query(**--query**).
-It supports signal, cancel and terminate and batch job type.
+It supports signal, cancel and terminate as batch job type.

 Start a batch job(using signal as batch type):
 ```